dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ## Capacity Planning

 A big factor in planning capacity is: highest expected storage capacity.
-And you need to have a clear understanding of the memory size, CPU core count, and disk capacity of the machine you currently have.
+And know the memory size, CPU core count, and disk capacity of each machine.

 For predicting your capacity, you can use the estimates from below if you don’t have your capacity plan.

 ### Manager

-The amount of resources required to deploy the Manager depends on the total number of peers.
+The resources required to deploy the Manager depends on the total number of peers.

 > Run a minimum of 3 replicas.